❓ What is Toon?

 | Readability | ❌ Verbose with brackets | ✅ Clean, minimal syntax |

-| Learning Curve | ⚠️ Requires syntax knowledge | ✅ Intuitive for non-developers |
+| Learning Curve | ⚠️ Requires syntax knowledge | ✅ Simple, intuitive syntax |

 | Tool Support | ✅ Extensive | ⚠️ Growing ecosystem |